 Just like fish sauce, the flavor, color, and price of vinegar vary depending on the main ingredient and manner of production.
 The best kinds of vinegar are produced with a slow aging process that takes months or years.
 The less expensive ones which can be produced in less than 24 hours are made with a bacteria culture.

 In a Southeast Asian kitchen, it is not uncommon to find several varieties of vinegar.
 The pricier ones like rice vinegar are used for marinating and cooking while the less expensive (and, often, more pungent) kinds used for food preparation such as rinsing fish prior to cooking.
-Vinegar infused with spices and aromatics are usually reserved for dipping cooked food.
+Vinegar infused with spices and aromatics is usually reserved for dipping cooked food.

 04 of 06